City Councilmember, Health Department Addressing 'Ridiculously Unacceptable' Rat Infestation In North Philadelphia

 “This is not just a show up and note the problem and we are done,” a spokesperson said.

-Bass says she wants Germantown Avenue residents and business owners to know they are not alone when it comes to fixing this.MORE NEWS: Man Seriously Injured After Shot In Willingboro Town Center Parking Lot, Suspect On The Loose: Police
+Bass says she wants Germantown Avenue residents and business owners to know they are not alone when it comes to fixing this.READ MORE: Serious Crash Closes Part Of Pennsylvania Turnpike EB In Bucks County

 “We are going to fight for you, we are going to fight the administration, with anyone who says you have to live like this for six months.
 This is totally unacceptable,” Bass said.